databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 1. *TBD*

-1. Yes: conferences, workshops, publications in academic journals
+1. Yes: conference presentations within psychology and library science academic communities, workshops/preconference events, publications in academic journals

 1. Is it outsourced if we are using our own Library system and campus file storage locations?